NGnius/Pixi/README.md

 ## Installation

+Before installing Pixi, please patch Gamecraft with [GCIPA](https://git.exmods.org/modtainers/GCIPA/releases) and install the latest version of [GamecraftModdingAPI](https://git.exmods.org/modtainers/GamecraftModdingAPI/releases).

-To install the Pixi mod, copy `Pixi.dll` (from the latest release) into the `Plugins` folder in Gamecraft's main folder.
+To install Pixi, copy `Pixi.dll` (from the latest release) into the `Plugins` folder in Gamecraft's main folder.
-You'll also need [GamecraftModdingAPI](https://git.exmods.org/modtainers/GamecraftModdingAPI) installed and Gamecraft patched with [GCIPA](https://git.exmods.org/modtainers/GCIPA/releases).
+Alternately, follow the install guide: https://www.exmods.org/guides/install.html (ignore the part about a zip file -- move Pixi.dll into the Plugins folder instead).

 ## Usage

-Pixi adds new commands to Gamecraft's command line to import images into a game.
+Pixi adds new commands to Gamecraft's command line to import images (and more) into a game.
 Since Pixi places vanilla Gamecraft blocks, imported images should be visible without Pixi installed.

 ### Commands